-Chef Mike serves as the senior executive chef for both Kellogg Center and Kellogg Catering.
-As a graduate of Carlett Park College in England, chef Clyne received his culinary training in Europe and earned city and guild certifications in culinary arts.
-Before joining MSU, chef Mike worked as a chef in Bermuda, Jamaica, England, Saudi Arabia, and Wales.
-He also worked for Westin and Hyatt Hotels across the U.S. His favorite foods are steak and chocolate.
-His specialties are desserts and sauces.
+Senior Executive Chef Mike Clyne oversees retail operations for Michigan State University (MSU), including Kellogg Center operations, Sparty's mini-markets, Sparty's Market 1855 Place, MSU Concessions and The Workshop at the STEM Teaching and Learning Facility.
+As a graduate of Carlett Park College in England, Mike received his culinary training in Europe and earned city and guild certifications in culinary arts.
+Before joining MSU, he worked as a chef in Bermuda, Jamaica, England, Saudi Arabia and Wales.
+He also worked for Westin and Hyatt Hotels across the U.S. Mike's favorite foods are steak and chocolate, and his specialty areas are desserts and sauces.

-Chef Matt brings more than 20 years of experience to the Kellogg Center as the executive chef.
+Executive Chef Matt Wilson brings more than 20 years of experience to the Kellogg Center.
 He specializes in French cuisine and is known for adding a Midwestern flair to his simple, but elegant, culinary creations.
-He was educated in Seattle, Washington, where he studied under master chef Roland Henin.
-Then for three years at Seattle's four-star and five-diamond Sorrento Hotel, he worked closely with celebrity chef Graham Kerr on developing healthy cooking recipes for a cookbook.
-In the kitchen, chef Matt is the go-to person if you need to reach something on the top shelf.
-Outside of the kitchen he enjoys golfing and spending time on the many Michigan lakes.
-He also wants people to know that chefs eat Taco Bell too; maybe just not as often as he does.
-When you see chef Matt around the hotel ask him about his favorite cooking technique; braising.
+Matt studied under master chef Roland Henin in Seattle, Washington.
+Additionally, he spent three years gaining experience at Seattle's four-star and five-diamond Sorrento Hotel, where he collaborated with celebrity chef Graham Kerr on developing healthy recipes for a cookbook.

 Chef Tom has been the Kellogg Center’s extraordinary sous chef for the past 21 years.
 Tom was first inspired to pursue a career in the hospitality industry when he worked with a chef in Arizona.
 His staple dish is southern comfort food; recreating classic dishes that satisfy the soul with every bite.
 Over the years, he has perfected flavor balance and masterfully executes every meal.
 Chef Tom has many responsibilities, including ordering the meat and seafood for the restaurant, plating meals, completing payroll and writing food schedules.
 But, his favorite part of the job is seeing the happy guests at the end of a meal.
 When Tom isn’t in the State Room, he enjoys collecting baseball cards and throwing darts.
 A fun fact about Tom is that he has hiked the Grand Canyon several times and has a big sweet tooth; often you find him drinking Coca-Cola instead of coffee.
 He is also a die-hard NFL fan compared to the other Kellogg Center chefs and the Pittsburgh Steelers will always be the No. 1 team in his heart.